Goals of the advanced lab course - FP

 Talk to the mentors about possible sources of danger.
 In case of doubt, seek advice on what the danger is and how it can be avoided.

-The report should be understandable and complete.
-It should allow an exact reconstruction of your experimental conditions in case of later discussion.
+The protocol shall be comprehensible and complete.
+It should allow an exact reconstruction of your experimental conditions in later discussions.
+The theory of the experiment, the measured data as well as their analysis, evaluation and interpretation (evaluation) should be recorded.
 All entries must be dated and should be handwritten.

-Use a bound booklets in DIN A4 format as possible.
+Use a booklets in DIN A4 format (e.g. exercise books with 32 pages).
+Page numbers are helpful.
 Flying sheets are not accepted.

 A usual structure is the following:

-Introduction with tasks and classification of the physical topic
+Introduction with detailed task definition, classification and motivation of the physical topic

 Theory part (max.
-5 pages) with the theory required for the experiment and formulas for evaluation.
+5 pages, FP2 7 pages) with theory required for the experiment and formulas for evaluation.
+The preparation of a rough experimental schedule is very helpful!

-The experiment protocol with handwritten data acquisition.
+Experimental data should capture the process of performing the experiment.
+In this part the integrity/completeness is the key issue.
 If data is recorded directly using a computer, the file names with date and time of recording must be noted in the protocol.
-In general, a sketch of the setup with all necessary distances and designations is also useful.
-An evaluation of the measurement data should be carried out immediately in order to identify possible systematic errors directly.
-Carefully note down dimensions, device type and type of measured value recording.
-An important part of every measurement is a meaningful error discussion, i.e. error estimation based on experience and information on the measuring instrument.
+Errors are also experimental data and must be recorded.
+Corrections must be traceable.
+Therefore, use pens that can be manipulated afterwards (eraser, ink eraser, whiteout).
+Corrections should be made by crossing out and writing the correction next to it.
+In general, a sketch of the experimental setup with all necessary distances is useful.
+The measured data should be evaluated directly (notebook/PC on the fly) in order to detect possible systematic errors directly.
+The evaluated data can then be used in the Evaluation section.
+Carefully note down dimensions, device type and accuracy.
+An important part of every measurement is a error discussion, i.e. error estimation based on experience and information on the measuring instrument and method.

 Rules for the submission of the reports and dates of consultation: